 Free school milk continued long beyond my primary school days, until a report to the government in 1973 deemed it poor value for money.
 While it came too late for me, I regard the abolition of school milk as one of the finer achievements of the Whitlam government, up there with free university education and bringing the troops home from Vietnam.

 The ceiling upstairs at Shakahari was silver insulation foil.
 There was brown rice a-plenty.
 The food was wholemeal, unrefined and usually an extremely good chew.
 The influences, as the name suggests, were initially Indian but the cuisine evolved into an east-west fusion.
-Shakahari had its devotees and was a cool place to go to feel the love.
+The restaurant had its devotees and was a cool place to go to feel the love.
+More

 Introduced in the book Dr Atkins Diet Revolution, the Atkins diet promised people they could lose weight while eating as much meat, cheese, cream, eggs and other low-carbohydrate foods as they liked.
 The Atkins diet was endorsed by celebrities and departed from traditional nutritional advice to reduce fat.
 It changed the way many people ate, by rejecting even “complex carbohydrate” foods such as bread, pasta and rice.